carlos0023/gallery-dl-multi-instance-downloader/README.md

 It will also create a error log csv file to store all the ones that it failed to download.
 It is recommended to check these for domains that are valid but gallery-dl couldn't download and do these manually, excluding dead domains.

 You can estimate to download around 40k images in 1~2 hours with 64 instances at ~15 MB/s, although you will need a decent CPU to keep up with the load (this is only an assumption and not based off real measurements).

+No support for operating systems other than Windows.

  ‍